NelsonLe/LoL_LiveData/README.md

 # LoL_LiveData
-Collects live data from your League of Legends client while in a game.
+Exports live data from your League of Legends client as a JSON file.
 Your League of Legends client must be in-game (spectating or playing) to collect data at certain times (see below for more details).

 ## Dependencies